radiantlogic-v8/documentation-new/documentation/deployment/deployment-topics.md

 ![Inter-cluster Replication](Media/Image7.29.jpg)

-To modify the replicationjournal data source, log into the Control Panel associated with the cluster and login as a directory administrator (e.g. superadmin).
-From the Data Catalog > Data Sources section, click the replicationjournal to edit it.
+To modify the replicationjournal data source, go to the Control Panel associated with the cluster and login as a directory administrator (e.g. superadmin).
+From the Setup > Data Catalog > Data Sources section, click the replicationjournal to edit it.
 Modify the hostname and port to point to the replicationjournal running in site one.
 The base DN should be cn=replicationjournal, but can be left empty (it will default to cn=replicationjournal).

 **Configure the Directory Store in Each Cluster**